WebberZone/contextual-related-posts/readme.txt

 = 2.2 =
 * New: Manual posts can now be set in the meta box in the Edit Post screens which will be displayed before the related posts fetched by the plugin
+* New: Choose between No style, Rounded thumbnails (previously called default style) and Text only style options under the Styles box in the plugin settings page
 * New: Option to turn off the Contextual Related metabox on Edit Posts screens or limit it to Admins only.
 Also applies to Pages and Custom Post Types
 * New: Filter `crp_link_attributes` that allows a user to add or remove attributes for the `a` tag
 * New: Notice is displayed at the top of the Settings page if there are any missing of the FULLTEXT indices missing